-Clearly communicating your medical practice culture is an essential part of recruitment strategies for healthcare.
+Communicating your medical practice culture is an essential part of healthcare recruitment strategy.
 Online channels (including your website and social media accounts) will broadcast your practice culture.

 2. Showcase Your Work Environment

-While your website may feature images and videos of a day-in-the-life of working at your practice, social media is an even better channel to showcase what being a staff member is about.
-While minding patient privacy and heeding HIPPA laws, post photos or videos of the staff in action.
+Featuring images and videos of a day-in-the-life working in your practice gives candidates an idea of what to expect.
+While minding patient privacy and heeding HIPAA laws, post photos or videos of the staff in action.